 - Review them again because the options below involve significantly more individual work and responsibility.

-- Formally request to have a non-approved program granted a one-time approval by completing the Center for International Education Study Abroad One-time Approval Petiton.
+- Formally request to have a non-approved program granted a one-time approval by completing the Center for International Education and Global Engagment Study Abroad One-time Approval Petiton.

-- Officially Withdraw or take a Leave of Absence from UNH for the semester or year abroad.
+- Officially withdraw from UNH for the semester or year abroad.